Sayalikukkar/Hyperledger-Fabric-Interview-Questions/README.md

     Theese nodes are used for submitting the transaction and for managing the state of the ledger within the organization.
 Each node is a sign. an indentity by way of certificate's.
     Even the users of hyperledger fabric ecosystem are assigned a certificate.

-    All the nodes and users in the hyperledger fabric network are assigned an identity and that is done by way of the msp and certificate authority.